To Medicate Or Not To Medicate? - That Is The Question

 Hallucinogens such as marijuana and tranquilizers like alcohol block the chaos in the brain of someone with ADD.
 Nicotine, caffeine, cocaine, and methamphetamines help them focus and calm down because stimulants have a paradoxical effect on someone with ADD.
 The argument that most people make about the stimulants is that the medical community is trying to drug their kids by getting them jacked up on stimulants or that they are going to turn them into zombies.

-Luckily these arguments don't hold water because amphetamines react differently with someone with ADD.
+Luckily these arguments are invalid, because amphetamines react differently with someone with ADD.
 Someone without ADD will become stimulated and tend to become addicted, but someone with ADD will generally calm down and become focused.
 When they appear as zombies or sedated it means that they are either on the wrong dose or need a different medication.
 The problem is usually bad medication management rather than bad medicine.

-Luckily, there is now an effective alternative that is an all natural herbal, amino acid, and homeopathic compound that has been shown to be just as effective as the stimulants in head to head trials at the prestigious Amen ADD Clinic.
-ADD-care® met or beat the performance of Adderall as measured by SPECT brain imaging and the Conner's ADD test for impulsiveness.
-Hopefully, this will lessen the passion surrounding the argument of whether to medicate or not as it gives parents and educators an all natural choice in the matter.
-Remember that someone with ADD will treat themselves somehow.
-It is only a matter of how they will treat it.
-I usually tell my clients with ADD and their parents that it is never OK to be without a prefrontal cortex and now there is no real reason not to be.
+An effective alternative is an all natural herbal, amino acid, and homeopathic compound.
+Hopefully, this will lessen the passion surrounding the argument of whether to medicate or not as it gives parents and educators other choices in the matter.
+Remember that someone with ADD will treat themselves somehow - it is only a matter of how they will treat it.
+I usually tell my clients with ADD and their parents that it is never OK to be without a prefrontal cortex.

 Jef Gazley, LMFT